gagoar/codeowners-generator/README.md

 - **useMaintainers** (`--use-maintainers`): It will use `maintainers` field from package.json to generate codeowners, by default it will use `**/package.json`

+- **groupSourceComments** (`--group-source-comments`): Instead of generating one comment per rule, enabling this flag will group them, reducing comments to one per source file.
+Useful if your codeowners file gets too noisy.

-for more details you can invoke:
+For more details you can invoke:

 ```sh
   codeowners-generator --help